HD Webcam Desktop Laptop USB Web Camera 720P Web Cam CMOS Sensor with Built-in Microphone for Video Calling

 Built may refer to:

-In 1948, Bardeen and Brattain patented an insulated-gate transistor (IGFET) with an inversion layer.
-Bardeen's concept forms the basis of CMOS technology today.
-The CMOS process was presented by Fairchild Semiconductor's Frank Wanlass and Chih-Tang Sah at the International Solid-State Circuits Conference in 1963.
+The CMOS process was demonstrated by Fairchild Semiconductor's Chih-Tang Sah and Frank Wanlass at the International Solid-State Circuits Conference in 1963.
 Wanlass later filed US patent 3,356,858 for CMOS circuitry and it was granted in 1967.
 RCA commercialized the technology with the trademark "COS-MOS" in the late 1960s, forcing other manufacturers to find another name, leading to "CMOS" becoming the standard name for the technology by the early 1970s.
 CMOS overtook NMOS logic as the dominant MOSFET fabrication process for very large-scale integration (VLSI) chips in the 1980s, also replacing earlier transistor–transistor logic (TTL) technology.
 CMOS has since remained the standard fabrication process for MOSFET semiconductor devices in VLSI chips.
 As of 2011, 99% of IC chips, including most digital, analog and mixed-signal ICs, were fabricated using CMOS technology.

 Two important characteristics of CMOS devices are high noise immunity and low static power consumption.
 Since one transistor of the MOSFET pair is always off, the series combination draws significant power only momentarily during switching between on and off states.
 Consequently, CMOS devices do not produce as much waste heat as other forms of logic, like NMOS logic or transistor–transistor logic (TTL), which normally have some standing current even when not changing state.
 These characteristics allow CMOS to integrate a high density of logic functions on a chip.
 It was primarily for this reason that CMOS became the most widely used technology to be implemented in VLSI chips.